KantaraInitiative/Inclusion/README.md

 Suggestions or comments should be <a href="https://github.com/KantaraInitiative/Inclusion/issues">posted as Issues here</a>.

 The current draft of the (<a href="https://github.com/KantaraInitiative/Inclusion/blob/main/Inclusive%20Purpose%20Consent%20Query.docx">Inclusive Purpose and Consent Query word document</a>) is maintained on this page as work group development proceeds.
 This draft recommendation describes a way for a verifier to request information from any holder's device.
 Only if the holder agrees will any response be sent to the verifier.
-If the holder does not wish to release information to the verifier, no response is required.
+If the holder does not wish to release information to the verifier, no response is required. **This draft is in word format and may need to be downloaded to your computer to be read.**

 The followin commegnts have been made by other organizations aobut the need for Inclusion for Goverment approved Identification documentation.